viamrobotics/PointCloudiPhoneApp/README.md

 1.2 sudo bluetoothctl
 2. run app on phone
 3. run: scan on
-4. Look for the MAC address next to 'LiDAR Phone pc'
+4. Look for the MAC address next to 'LiDAR Phone'
 5. run: connect <MAC address>

-NOTE: code to query contents of phone on app side is in works
+6. on phone confirm connection request
+7. run:
+  menu gatt
+  list-attributes <MAC address>
+8. find the characteristic (easily find with Crt+F "D6F60427")
+9. copy line above the UUID
+  e.g. /org/bluez/hci0/dev_69_BD_81_7B_FA_4D/service0039/char003a
+10. run: select-attribute </org/bluez/hci0/dev_69_BD_81_7B_FA_4D/service0039/char003a/this_should_be_copied_from_your_terminal>
+11. run: notify on
+  note: running 'read' will result in error